yaoxianyu/NonGKI_Kernel_Build/README_EN.md

     - Whether this step is executed is controlled by a variable.

 - **KPM Patcher (Experiment)**
-    - Provides KPM kernel patch support for SukiSU-Ultra.
-Currently, this feature does not support devices with kernel versions ≤ 4.9.
-If you have backported some functionality for KPM manually, please adjust this section accordingly — however, we do not offer support for experimental features.
+    - SukiSU-Ultra now offers KPM kernel patching functionality.
+This feature currently doesn't support devices with kernel versions below 4.9.
+For 4.9 kernels, you can enable KPM after porting set_memory using the backport_set_memory.patch.
     - This feature works correctly under **Arch Linux** but behaves **abnormally on Ubuntu 22.04**.
 It is recommended to use the latest version of **Ubuntu or the Arch Linux YAML**.

 Final Reminder⚠ : Unless otherwise mentioned, there is no need to modify any other sections of the .yml workflow.
 The setup is designed to automatically handle various conditions.